yggdrasil-network/yggdrasil-network.github.io/configuration.md

 ## Configuration Options

 - `Listen`
-    - A string, in the form of `"ip:port"`, on which to listen (both TCP and UDP).
+    - A string, in the form of `"ip:port"`, on which to listen for connections from peers (both TCP and UDP).
     - Note that, due to Go language design choices, `[::]` listens on IPv4 and IPv6 on most platforms, while an empty IP or `0.0.0.0` listens only to IPv4.
     - The default is to listen on all addresses (`[::]`) with a random port.
 - `AdminListen`
     - Port to listen on for the (TCP) admin socket.
+    - The default is to listen on the loopback interface (`localhost:9001`) which ensures that only local connections to the admin socket are allowed.
+    - Note that if you change the listen address to a non-loopback address, this will allow other hosts on the network to manage the Yggdrasil process.
+This probably isn't desirable.
 - `Peers`
     - A list of strings in the form `["peerAddress:peerPort"]` of peers to connect to.
+    - Peer hostnames can be specified either using IPv4 addresses, IPv6 addresses or DNS names.
     - Each entry may optionally begin with `tcp://`, `udp://` or `socks://proxyAddress:proxyPort/` to manually force a connection over a specific protocol.
     - If unspecified, the default is to connect over TCP.
 - `BoxPub`
     - A hexadecimal string representing the node's public Curve25519 key.
     - A node's ID in the DHT is a (sha-512) hash of this public key.
-    - A node's IP is derived from the ID.
+    - A node's IP address is derived from the ID.
 - `BoxPriv`
     - A hexadecimal string representing the node's private Curve25519 key.
     - This is a private key, don't share it.